-The Audit, Risks and Compliance Commission and the Appointments, Compensation and Corporate Governance Commission published in 2021 reports on their functions and activity during 2020, which were made available to shareholders when the Shareholders Meeting held in June 2021 were convened and that are published on the Company's website.
+The Audit, Risks and Compliance Commission and the Appointments, Compensation and Corporate Governance Commission published in 2022 reports on their functions and activity during 2021, which were made available to shareholders when the Shareholders Meeting held in June 2022 were convened and that are published on the Company's website.

-The Commissions will again issue these reports on their functions and activities for the year 2021, which also will be made available to shareholders.
+The Commissions (as well as, for the first time, the Sustainability Commission) will again issue these reports on their functions and activities for the year 2022, which also will be made available to shareholders when calling the 2023 Shareholders Meeting.